Luis torments the Canaries again

 1973 - Ian Callaghan bagged a hat-trick as we beat Hull City 3-1 in a League Cup Fourth Round replay at Anfield, our first treble in this competition.
 Hull’s strike came courtesy of an Alec Lindsay own goal in a game that kicked off at 2pm on a Tuesday.

 1909 - Albert Shepherd scored four goals for Newcastle United as they led 5-2 at half-time, some of his twelve strikes past us, with our goals coming from James Stewart and Jack Parkinson.
 The game eventually ended 6-5 to the reds, thanks to a Ronald Orr brace, a second from Parkinson and a late winner from Arthur Goddard, his fiftieth reds goal.
 Jimmy Howie also netted for the visitors.

 1996 - Diogo Jota was born in Porto.
-He signed from Wolverhampton Wanderers for £41m last September, making a stellar start to his reds career, so far notching eight times in twelve outings.
+He signed from Wolverhampton Wanderers for £41m last September, making a stellar start to his reds career, so far notching nine times in fifteen outings.

 Birth of the parson

 1900 – Right-back Jimmy ‘Parson’ Jackson was born in Newcastle-upon-Tyne.
 He struck twice in 224 games for the reds after signing from Aberdeen for £1,750 in May 1925, appearing in every outfield position, and was renowned for his on-field arguments with notoriously foul-mouthed keeper Elisha Scott!
 He became reds skipper in 1928, also writing a regular column for the Liverpool Weekly Post before leaving the reds in 1933 to become ordained as a Presbyterian minister.

 1951 - Kit Manager Graham Carter was born in St. Helens.
 Our former coach driver switched to this role in 1999 after driving the players around for more than twenty years.